DXHeroes/knowledge-base-content/issues/increased_cost.md

 The quality of the product is affected by three constraints: people, schedule and scope.
 1. **People**
   The more experienced the team is, the faster and therefore cheaper the product is developed.
 The longer they work on a project, the more familiar they are with it.
 The team has to understand that they have the same goal, ensure that they feel motivated, comfortable, and supported.
 There are many tools to help you with motivating the team.
-  For more information, see Scrum, Demotivated Team, Rituals Definition, Mentoring
+  For more information, see Scrum, Demotivated Team, Rituals Definition, or Mentoring
 2. **Schedule**
   Estimating the time for each task of the project can be tricky.
-The longer the project is, the more difficult is the estimation.
-There are tools to help you with the schedule (for example, agile methods), a Product Owner helps to prioritize the tasks.
+The longer the project is, the more difficult it gets to estimate the time.
+There are tools to help you with the schedule (for example, Agile Methods), a Product Owner helps to prioritize the tasks.
 For more information, see Rituals Definition and Product Owner.
 3. **Scope**
   The whole length of the project has to be constantly adjusted based on the feedback from the Product Owner and Stakeholders.
 Their feedback helps to prioritize the tasks based on the customer's needs.